RobertPastor/MestraJavaXML/README.md

 MESTRA is a french NORM to manage traceability between development artefacts.

-In one word, MESTRA is a litest Requirements / Test Specification management tool.
+In one word, MESTRA is a lite Requirements / Test Specification management tool.
 It is hence the DOORS lite for a poor project willing to master its requirements , tests etc.

 MESTRA allows to defined styles inside Word DOCX documents in order to consider them